RahulRKS01/SnapSecure2.0/README.md

   - Detection type (package, person, potential theft)
   - Confidence level
   - Screenshot of the event
-  - Link to view the full alert in the web interface

-##### Notification Settings:
-- Configure notification thresholds
-- Set quiet hours
-- Choose which events trigger notifications

 #### Alert Response:
 - Click on an alert to view details
-- Watch the video clip of the detected event
-- Mark alerts as "Reviewed" or "False Positive"
+- Mark alerts as "Safe" or "Package Theft"
-- Add notes to alerts for future reference

 ### Managing Detection Archive